Primer: core concepts in electronic circuits

 The unit of voltage — the volt (V) — corresponds to the electromotive force needed to induce a current of one ampere through a resistance of one ohm.
 The force can come from electrochemical reactions inside a battery, an electrostatic field in a capacitor, and so on.
 In all cases, voltage is expressed as a delta between two points; if one of the measurement endpoints is not specified, the reference is usually the circuit’s negative supply rail.

-From the definitions outlined earlier, there is a linear relationship between the voltage applied to a section of a circuit, its apparent resistance, and the current flowing through.
-In other words, if you know two of the values, you can trivially calculate the third:
+From the definitions outlined so far, there is a linear relationship between the voltage applied to a section of a circuit, its apparent resistance, and the current flowing through.
+In other words, if you know two of the values, you can trivially calculate the third.
+For example, you can figure out the supply voltage from the observed current (I) through a known resistance (R):

 This equation, in any of its three forms, is known as Ohm's law.